 Paint with Color

-The use of color should never be an afterthought when constructing an infographic.
-Color is a vital visual tool by itself.
-For this David Bowie infographic, the designer analyzed how many times Bowie used certain words in each of his songs.
+The use of colour should never be an afterthought when constructing an infographic.
+Colour is a vital visual tool by itself.
+For this David Bowie infographic, the designer analysed how many times Bowie used certain words in each of his songs.
 Then they brilliantly took what might be a boring bubble graph and recreated a well-known mosaic portrait of the late, great musician out of it.
-In another effective use of color, this LA Times California Drought infographic uses colors in a heat map to evoke the idea of pain in a visual that implies the state of California is literally bleeding.
+In another effective use of colour, this LA Times California Drought infographic uses colours in a heat map to evoke the idea of pain in a visual that implies the state of California is literally bleeding.